Installing operating system images on Mac OS

 ddwill not provide any on-screen information until there is an error, or it is finished.
 When the process is complete, information will be shown and the disk will re-mount.
 If you wish to view the progress, you can use Ctrl-T. This generates SIGINFO, the status argument of your terminal, and will display information on the process.

 sudo diskutil eject /dev/rdisk3

-(or: open Disk Utility and eject the SD card)
+Alternatively, open Disk Utility and use this to eject the SD card.

 This article uses content from the eLinux wiki page RPi_Easy_SD_Card_Setup, which is shared under the Creative Commons Attribution-ShareAlike 3.0 Unported license